 Board of Commissioners Meetings

-If you would like to submit written comments in advance of the Board Meeting that will be shared with the Board, you may post them below in the comment box under the agenda item you wish to address or under People Wishing to Address the Board if it's a topic not on the meeting agenda.
+If you would like to submit written comments in advance of the meeting that will be shared with the Board, you may post them below in the comment box under the agenda item you wish to address or under People Wishing to Address the Board if it's a topic not on the meeting agenda.
 Comments received by 5:00 p.m. on the Wednesday before the Board Meeting will be shared with Commissioners at the meeting.
-The agenda for the upcoming Board Meeting is available for review within the Meeting Archive or by clicking the link below.
+The agenda for the upcoming Regular Board Meeting is available for review within the Meeting Archive or by clicking the link below.

 Click here for an archive of past Board agendas, minutes and audio recordings of meetings.

-If you would like to submit written comments in advance of the Board Meeting that will be shared with the Board, you may post them below in the comment box under the agenda item you wish to address or under People Wishing to Address the Board if it's a topic not on the meeting agenda.
+If you would like to submit written comments in advance of the meeting that will be shared with the Board, you may post them below in the comment box under the agenda item you wish to address or under People Wishing to Address the Board if it's a topic not on the meeting agenda.
 Comments received by 5:00 p.m. on the Wednesday before the Board Meeting will be shared with Commissioners at the meeting.
-The agenda for the upcoming Board Meeting is available for review within the Meeting Archive or by clicking the link below.
+The agenda for the upcoming Regular Board Meeting is available for review within the Meeting Archive or by clicking the link below.

 Click here for an archive of past Board agendas, minutes and audio recordings of meetings.